qmi03/hpc-mpi-rma-report/src/report/c6/index.typ

 - Successfully implemented the two-process Brooks barrier algorithm utilizing MPI's Remote Memory Access (RMA) Operations

-== Challenges and Learnings
+== Challenges and Learnings <challenges_and_learnings>

-Parallel programming has always been alien to me, and the learning curve has been steep.
+My journey into parallel programming has been both challenging and enlightening.
-Having to read and understand the MPI standard documentation and history posed quite a challenge.
+Initially unfamiliar with the concepts, I faced a steep learning curve, particularly when delving into the MPI standard documentation and its historical context.
+Understanding the intricacies of memory models and synchronization techniques required considerable effort, including extensive reading and iterative comprehension of the MPI standard.

+Grasping the underlying memory model and the mechanics of one-sided communication was crucial.
+Although the adaptation itself was straightforward, the preparatory work - building a robust conceptual framework - posed a significant challenge.

-However, the experience has been rewarding, and I have gained a deeper understanding of distributed memory models and synchronization techniques.
+Despite the challenges, this process has been highly rewarding.
+I have developed a solid foundation in distributed memory models and synchronization techniques.
-However, I have yet to implement a fully functional barrier algorithm for the hybrid model, having only adapted the two-process Brook's barrier algorithm from shared memory to distributed memory.
+However, my work remains a stepping stone; while I successfully adapted Brook’s barrier algorithm to distributed memory, I have yet to achieve a fully functional implementation for hybrid memory models.
+This leaves room for future exploration and growth in this domain.

 == Planned Research Trajectory <future_works>
 For the upcoming semester, my research will focus on: